mraiur/dainmiller.github.io/_posts/2015-10-10-auth-objects.markdown

 What's an ptimal way to be able to ship this new business requirement?

-Well, an AuthorizationObject isn't the worst way to go.
+Well, an "Authorization Object" (aka Query Object) isn't the worst way to go.

 Here's an example of how we might use one here.